Finding the Voice of the Customer in the Digital Economy

 Businesses should consider a few key factors when innovating their products and services:

 Self-service and convenience – If customers are displeased with long wait times or too many steps to obtain a product, self-service is a great way to innovate the customer experience.
-Self-service kiosks at places from airlines to grocery stores have eliminated long lines and created cost savings for businesses in the process.
+Self-service kiosks at places from airlines to grocery stores have eliminated long lines and created cost savings for in the process.
 Convenience is another driving force for change.
 A mobile app, “ParkChicago,” enables users to pay for parking throughout the city and even extend time remotely, eliminating the need to sift through change at parking meters or add more quarters when time runs out.

-Personalization – Like a good friend who knows our interests and likes, creating personalized experiences through recommendation engines strengthens the “bond” that customers have with businesses.
-Amazon is one of the most notable success stories, leveraging recommendation engines and the “wisdom of the crowds” to create a fine-tuned shopping experience.
+Personalization – Like a good friend who knows our interests and likes, creating personalized experiences through recommendation engines strengthens the “bond” between customers and businesses.
+Amazon is one of the most notable success stories in this regard, leveraging recommendation engines and the “wisdom of the crowds” to create a fine-tuned shopping experience.

 Entertainment – It’s no longer enough for products and services to deliver on the bare essentials.
 The customer experience is colliding with the entertainment industry, and the more customers are amused and entertained by the digital economy (while benefiting from it), the more likely they’ll be to share their experiences with others.
 Ninantic’s mobile app Pokémon GO, which uses augmented reality and GPS coordinates of real locations — was the most downloaded app of any other in its first week of release.

 Predictive ability and proactivity – This goes beyond identifying customers’ interests based on the preferences of others.
 Being predictive and proactive leverages real-time analytics to track usage and behaviors, then provides intelligence to create continuity in the customer experience.
 For example, if wireless providers could track mobile data usage in real time, they could suggest timely data upgrade offers the minute a user reaches his or her data cap, creating a non-disruptive experience.